thepieterdc/dodona-api-java/README.md

 You can find the API documentation at [https://thepieterdc.github.io/dodona-api-java/](https://thepieterdc.github.io/dodona-api-java/).

 ## Releasing
 This process is automated via GitHub Actions.
-In order to make a new release, publish a commit to the `release` branch.
+In order to make a new release, trigger the `Release` workflow.

 ## Credits
 This library was created by [Pieter De Clercq](https://thepieterdc.github.io/) and [Tobiah Lissens](https://github.com/darktilrisen).